Household waste and recycling centres

 - if your household has had Covid-19 symptoms the waste should be left for 72 hours before being brought to site, and the waste should be double bagged

-- social distancing at 2 metres will be strictly enforced and staff cannot assist the public in unloading
+- social distancing at 2 metres is still advised and staff cannot assist the public in unloading

 - only one person can leave the vehicle while on site, unless the item is heavy then one other adult from the same household can help